-LAMP INDICATES CONDITION (!)
-Tire Pressure Monitoring System (TPMS) The TPMS indicator illuminates if low tire pressure is detected.
-It will also illuminate along with the Low Battery Voltage indicator when TPMS battery power is low, requiring service.
-TC Traction Control This lamp illuminates when traction control is in engaged. Ŷ Security The security indicator illuminates when the security system is activated.
-(ABS) ABS Not Activated The indicator remains on until the anti-lock system activates, which occurs when vehicle speed exceeds 6 MPH (10 km/h).
+LAMP INDICATES CONDITION (ABS) ABS Not Activated The indicator remains on until the anti-lock system activates, which occurs when vehicle speed exceeds 6 MPH (10 km/h).
 When the lamp is illuminated, the anti-lock brakes will not activate, but the conventional brake system will continue to operate normally.

-LAMP INDICATES CONDITION 5 Check Engine This lamp illuminates briefly when the power switch is turned ON.
+Check Engine This lamp illuminates briefly when the power switch is turned ON.
 This indicates proper function.
 If this lamp illuminates while the engine is running, see an authorized dealer promptly.
 The light will remain on if the tilt sensor shuts down the engine.
 If abnormal sensor or engine operation is detected the light will remain on as long as the fault condition exists.
-Retrieve the error codes for diagnosis.
-27 Low Oil Pressure This lamp illuminates when oil pressure drops below a safe operating pressure while the engine is running.
-If this lamp illuminates while the engine is running above idle speed, turn the engine off as soon as safely possible and check the oil level.
-If the oil level is correct and the lamp remains on after the engine is restarted, turn the engine off immediately.
-See your dealer.
+Retrieve the error codes for diagnosis. Û Security The security indicator illuminates when the security system is activated.